 - Address Non-Response: Be prepared to address non-response.
 If some individuals in your sample do not respond to your survey or refuse to participate, this can introduce bias.
 Consider using follow-up methods to encourage participation or weighting the data to adjust for non-response.

-- Ethical Considerations: Ensure that your sampling process is ethical and respects the rights of participants.
+- Ethical Considerations: see to it that your sampling process is ethical and respects the rights of participants.
 Obtain informed consent, protect the privacy of participants, and adhere to relevant ethical guidelines.

 FAQ About Simple Random Sampling